2026 Sponsors and Venues

 426 SW Washington St.

-We’re so excited to be partnering with Kelly’s Olympian for a special festival event!
+We’re so excited to partner with Kelly’s Olympian for a special “IYKYK” festival event!
 This event will be happening late night on Friday, June 26th.
-Check in with some of the registered poets or volunteers to get the skinny on what’ll be happening in Kelly’s performance area that night!
+What is the event you might ask?
+Check in with some of our registered poets, volunteers, or organizers to get the skinny on what may or may not be happening that night!

 Multnomah County